JadBika/LoCoMotive/BC/docs/data_collection.md

 ```

 **Important:** Do NOT activate conda when running ROS2 scripts.
-Conda uses Python 3.13 which is incompatible with ROS2 Humble (Python 3.10).

 ```bash
 conda deactivate   # run this if conda is active